PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - By default its disable.
 It will be enable only when any particular Family is selected.
 Shows all entities of the selected family.
 It is a multi select filter.
 Default value is `All`.
 - Entities are sorted on entity type in order of -Joint, Individual, Partnership, Trusts, Foundation, Estate.
 Each entity type is alphabetically sorted.
+- If entity has [Display name](../legal-entities/display-name.md) then shows display name instead of name in dropdown.

 #### Section